galaxyproject/training-material/topics/de-novo-assembly/tutorials/assembling-genome-sequences/tutorial.md

 ![](../../images/assembling-genome-sequences-screenshots/15_sort_parameters.png)

-Choosing "Spades scaffold stats" as the **Sort Dataset** option and "Column: 2" for **on column** will yield and outcome that looks something like this:
+Choosing "Spades scaffold stats" as the **Sort Dataset** option and "Column: 2" for **on column** will yield an outcome that looks something like this:

 ![](../../images/assembling-genome-sequences-screenshots/16_spades_scaffold.png)

 > ### {% icon comment %} Note that...
 > "SPAdes scaffold stats" and "SPAdes contig stats" should have very similar sorting results, though there can be a few differences between the two.
-If there is trouble finding a contig using one dataset, one possible troubleshooting solution is to check the other dataset.
+If there is trouble finding a contig using one dataset, try checking the other dataset.
 {: .comment}

 > ### {% icon tip %} What to Look For
-> * Most of the time, there is a general idea of the expected size of the genome that has been sequenced, based on restriction digest or PFGE results.
+> * Most of the time, there is a general idea of the expected size of the genome that has been sequenced, based on restriction digest or Pulse Field Gel Electrophoresis results.
 Look for contigs in that size range.
 >
 > * Look for contigs with a coverage much higher than the rest of the list.
-Often this is something the user is looking for.
+Often contigs with much higher coverage than the rest of the list represent the desired sequence.
 >
-> * Look for contigs that are the same size in the assembly that came out of using RL alone, R2 along, and both R1 and R2 together>
+> * Look for contigs that are the same size in the assembly that came out of using R1 alone, R2 alone, and both R1 and R2 together>
 >
 > * If unsure, extract a few candidate nodes and try blasting them as outlined below.
 >
-> * In the end, it is unsure if the correct contig have been chosen (or that the contig is even complete) until a confirmation PCR is attempted, and close the genome with  closure PCR/Sanger sequencing.
+> * In the end, the contig can only definitely be assigned to a specific sample (and shown that it is complete) after a confirmation PCR is attempted, and the genome is closed using PCR/Sanger sequencing.
+[Tutorial on Genome closure and re-opening](https://cpt.tamu.edu/training-material/topics/de-novo-assembly/tutorials/genome-close-reopen/tutorial.html).
 {: . tip}

 To extract the contig, run the **Fasta Extract Sequence** tool; this pulls out the FASTA file associated with a specific node.